-The surgery will be closed on Good Friday 19th April and Easter Monday 22nd April.
+The surgery will be closed on Monday 6th May and Monday 27th May.
 If you need urgent medical attention between 19th and 22nd April, please phone 111.

-A list of chemists open over the Easter period is attached.
+A list of chemists open over Easter and May bank holidays is attached.